LukeMathWalker/pavex/docs/guide/request_data/body/deserializers/url_encoded.md

 ### Percent-encoding

-It is not always possible to avoid allocations when handling an urlencoded body.
+It is not always possible to avoid allocations when handling a URL encoded body.
-A urlencoded body must comply with the restriction of the URI specification: you can only use [a limited set of characters](https://datatracker.ietf.org/doc/html/rfc3986#section-2).
+Fields and values in a URL encoded body must comply with the restriction of the URI specification: you can only use [a limited set of characters](https://datatracker.ietf.org/doc/html/rfc3986#section-2).
-If you want to use a character not allowed in a URI, you must [percent-encode it](https://developer.mozilla.org/en-US/docs/Glossary/Percent-encoding).
+If you want to use a character that's not URL-safe, you must [percent-encode it](https://developer.mozilla.org/en-US/docs/Glossary/Percent-encoding).
 For example, if you want to use a space in a field name or a field value, you must encode it as `%20`.
 A string like `John Doe` becomes `John%20Doe` when percent-encoded.

 [`UrlEncodedBody<T>`][UrlEncodedBody] automatically decodes percent-encoded strings for you.
 But that comes at a cost:
-Pavex _must_ allocate a new `String` if the route parameter is percent-encoded.
+Pavex _must_ allocate a new `String` if the value is percent-encoded.

 ### Cow

 We recommend using [`Cow<'_, str>`][Cow] as your field type for string-like parameters.
-It borrows from the request's path if possible, it allocates a new `String` if it can't be avoided.
+It borrows from the buffered request body if possible, it allocates a new `String` if it can't be avoided.

-[`Cow<'_, str>`][Cow] strikes a balance between performance and robustness: you don't have to worry about a runtime error if the route parameter is percent-encoded, but you tried to use `&str` as its field type.
+[`Cow<'_, str>`][Cow] strikes a balance between performance and robustness: you don't have to worry about a runtime error if the field is percent-encoded, but you minimise memory usage when it is.

+[ApiKit]: ../../../dependency_injection/core_concepts/kits.md
 [BufferedBody]: ../../../../api_reference/pavex/request/body/struct.BufferedBody.html
 [UrlEncodedBody]: ../../../../api_reference/pavex/request/body/struct.UrlEncodedBody.html
 [UrlEncodedBody::register]: ../../../../api_reference/pavex/request/body/struct.UrlEncodedBody.html#method.register
 [serde::Deserialize]: https://docs.rs/serde/latest/serde/trait.Deserialize.html
 [Cow]: https://doc.rust-lang.org/std/borrow/enum.Cow.html